-The Howard League is undertaking a two-year programme of work to end the criminalisation of children living in residential care.
-The work is supported by an advisory board, chaired by the Rt Hon Michael Gove MP.
+The Howard League is undertaking a programme of work to end the criminalisation of children living in residential care.
+The work is supported by an advisory board.

-The Howard League held a call for written evidence, which closed on 27 January 2017.
+A call for written evidence was held in 2017.
 We are still keen to hear from organisations and individuals who work and are in contact with children in residential care.
-Information can be sent to firstname.lastname@example.org.
+Information can be sent to firstname.lastname@example.org